Discrete random walks on the group Sol: The case of ``Pisot" vertical lattices

 The homomorphism $\p:\G_T \rightarrow Sol$ given by $\p(r,p,q)=(r\g,B(p,q))$ is injective.
 Its image $\p(\G_T)$ is a cocompact lattice since the quotient space is a torus fiber bundle over the circle.

-In fact, any cocompact lattice in $Sol$ has this form by a result of Molnar and Szirmai \cite{MS}.
+In fact, any cocompact lattice in $Sol$ has this form by \cite{MR} or \cite{MS}.
 Moreover, any finitely generated group quasi-isometric to $Sol$ is virtually (up to taking finite index subgroup) a cocompact lattice in $Sol$ by \cite{EFW}.

 A random walk on the finitely generated group $\G_T$ can be viewed in $Sol$ via the above homomorphism $\p$.
 In this case, the visual boundary $\partial Sol$ with the harmonic measure $\n$ from Theorem \ref{boundary} is actually the Poisson boundary of $\G_T$ by Kaimanovich (\cite{Ksolv},\cite{Khyperbolic}).
 By Corollary \ref{fingen}, there exists a non-degenerate measure $\m$ on $\G_T$ such that the harmonic measure $\n$ on the boundary is singular with respect to Lebesgue measure.
 However, we have not answered the following: \begin{question} Does there exist a random walk $\m$ (with finite support) on a cocompact lattice of $Sol$ such that the harmonic measure $\n$ on the boundary is absolutely continuous with respect to Lebesgue ? \end{question} Neither Theorem \ref{thmsolomyak} nor its extension in Remark \ref{remPS2} applies to this question because the set of Pisot numbers has zero Lebesgue measure.
 Theorem \ref{thmerdos} either, since for a non-degenerate random walk on $\p(\G_T)$, the projected measure $\m_x$ generates a dense subgroup of $\R$, rather than a lattice.